awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

 You must wait until the status changes to ACTIVE before you can use the data to train a model\.

-Amazon Personalize provides operations for managing datasets, dataset groups, and dataset import jobs\.
-For example, you can use [ListDatasets](API_ListDatasets.md) to list the datasets in a dataset group and [DeleteDataset](API_DeleteDataset.md) to delete a dataset\.
+The dataset import is complete when the status shows as ACTIVE\.
+After you import data into an Amazon Personalize dataset, you can analyze it, export it to an Amazon S3 bucket, update it, or delete it by deleting the dataset\.
+For more information, see [Managing data](managing-data.md)\.

-After you import your data into the relevant datasets in the dataset group, create a solution version by training a model\.
+After you import your data into the relevant datasets in the dataset group, you can create a solution version \(trained model\)\.
 For more information, see [Creating a solution](training-deploying-solutions.md)\.